annie2010/labs/documentation/fizzbuzz/README.md

 * In your test make sure you use the fizzbuzz_test package as you will need to export your compute function.
 * Add example documentation and example tests!
+* BONUS!
+Verify the test suite fails if an example test is not returning an expected number.

 ### Checklist